srobinson/a11y-tutorials/src/forms/index.md

 ## Be Clear, Be Concise

+> "Keep labels and legends succinct to minimise verbosity." -- [BBC Mobile Accessibility Guidelines: Grouping form elements](http://www.bbc.co.uk/guidelines/futuremedia/accessibility/mobile/forms/grouping-form-elements)

-Having clear and concise labels is helpful to everyone, but it can be critical for users with reading or comprehension difficulties.
-Finding the most effective wording is a job that will require careful consideration as well as user testing.
+Having clear and concise labels is helpful to everyone but it can be especially helpful to users with reading or comprehension difficulties.
+Finding the most effective wording is a job that can require careful consideration as well as user testing.

 ```html
 Not enough information?